Peregrine Falcons at UC Davis Medical Center

 The peregrine falcon was previously on the federal list of Endangered Species and was one of the first birds to be placed on California's Endangered Species List.
 The raptor was removed from the federal list in 1999, thanks to effort by The Peregrine Fund and others.
 The ban of DDT in 1972 across the U.S. also helped the species recover, leading to its removal from the state Endangered Species List in 2009.

 Experts estimate the first-year survival rate for the chicks will be about 50%, as urban falcons face hazards such as injury, illness, and predators.
-The young birds are expected to begin flying away from the nest sometime in mid-June.
-Experts say the birds will likely stay in the area an additional month while their parents continue to feed them and encourage them to hunt.
+The young birds typically begin flying away from the nest at the medical center sometime in mid-June.
+Experts say the birds usually stay in the area an additional month while their parents continue to feed them and encourage them to hunt.

 Here are a few other facts about peregrine falcons: